ronilan/event-loop.crumb/README.md

 `event-loop.crumb` is a [Crumb](https://github.com/liam-ilan/crumb) usable providing a basic event loop.

 The event loop builds on Crumbs native `until` and `event` functions, providing the user with an abstracted way to interact with keypress and mouse events.
-Current implementation supports four events: loop, keypress, mouse move and mouse click.
+Current implementation supports five events: state, loop, keypress, mouse move and mouse click.

 ## Usage